cosmos/ibc/spec/client/ics-006-solo-machine-client/README.md

 ### Validity predicate

-The solo machine client `verifyClientMessage` function checks that the currently registered public key and diversifier signed over the client message at the expected sequence.
+The solo machine client `verifyClientMessage` function checks that the currently registered public key signed over the client message at the expected sequence with the current diversifier included in the client message.
 If the client message is an update, then it must be the current sequence.
 If the client message is misbehaviour then it must be the sequence of the misbehaviour.

 ```typescript
 function verifyClientMessage(clientMsg: ClientMessage) {